-Late last year, the Cohen administration implemented a number of changes to the city's bus system to fix problems, like late buses, which have plagued it for years.
+Late last year, the Cohen administration a number of changes to the city's bus system to fix problems, like late buses, which have plagued it for years.

 Now, it seems those changes were just the beginning.